mendixlabs/smart-apps-prompt-library/prompt-reference/rfp/prompt-2_rpf-and-knowledge-base.md

 > Only return a String containing a valid json object on a single line with the following fields
 >
 > 1. "answer": The answer to the initial question of the user.
 Do not include a preamble, only answer the question.
-If you could not find an answer in the knowledge base, answer "No information found in knowledge base.".
+If you can not find an answer in the knowledge base, strictly state "No information found in knowledge base.".
+Do not attempt to generate or guess an answer.
-> 3. "calledknowledgebase": true if the function was used to retrieve information from the knowledge base; false if this was not necessary based on the user request.
+> 2. "calledknowledgebase": true if the function was used to retrieve information from the knowledge base; false if this was not necessary based on the user request.
-> 5. "foundanswerinknowledgebase": true if the knowledge base returned relevant information and you were able to answer the question; false if no relevant information was found in the knowledge base or if the knowledge base was not used.
+> 3. "foundanswerinknowledgebase": true if the knowledge base returned relevant information and you were able to answer the question; false if no relevant information was found in the knowledge base or if the knowledge base was not used.
-> 7. "functionreturnederror": true if the function returned a message saying that an error occured; false if the function returned a response containing knowledge or if no function was used.
+> 4. "functionreturnederror": true if the function returned a message saying that an error occured; false if the function returned a response containing knowledge or if no function was used.
-> 9. "references": A set of references that the answer was based on.
+> 5. "references": A set of references that the answer was based on.
 Only list relevant references from the function response here.
-If "foundanswerinknowledgebase": false, then no references should be passed.
+If "foundanswerinknowledgebase": false, then the "references" field must be an empty array.
 >
 > Example response format:
 >